Tj-Barrett/Polymer-Toolbox/Static-Structure-Factor/readme.md

 To sample something like the carbon in CHOH groups of PVA, the necessary outputs would be:

-% CHOH groups
-% type 1 is carbon in ch2, type 2 carbon in choh
-group backbone2 type 2
+'''

-compute CCrdf all rdf 200 *3 *3 cutoff 20.0 % bin is 0.1 Angstrom
+compute testrdf all rdf 200
-fix	 1 all ave/time  10000 1 10000 c_CCrdf[*] file test-RDF.txt mode vector
+fix 3 all ave/time 10000 1 10000 c_testrdf[*] file test-lj-RDF.txt mode vector
-dump 1 backbone2 custom 1 test-end_xyz.dump id mol type x y z xu yu zu
+dump 3 all custom 1 test-lj-end_xyz.dump id type type x y z xu yu zu run 0
-run 0
+'''

  Ratios
 [ 0.825  2.425  3.675  4.825  6.125  7.525  9.175 10.425 11.575 13.275